hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 ### 2. Create additional volumes
 Hyper\_ creates a 10GB root volume for each container.
 In the case that you need extra disk space, you can create a data volume:

-	$ hyper volume create --size 10    # size in GB vol-z93clfg6 is created
+	$ hyper volume create --size 10 --name data    # size in GB data

 ### 3. Launch the container

-	$ hyper run nginx -v vol-z93clfg6:/data myweb myweb
+	$ hyper run nginx -v data:/data myweb myweb

-`-v vol-z93clfg6:/data` tells Hyper\_ to mount the volume `vol-z93clfg6` onto the new container at the path `/data`.
+`-v data:/data` tells Hyper\_ to mount the volume `data` onto the new container at the path `/data`.

 ### 4. Associate a floating IP
 Hyper\_ creates a default private network for each accounts.